apache/streampipes/README.md

 Run the script with `./streampipes.bat <COMMAND>`.
 We provide three different commands

 * `./streampipes.bat start`:
+  * Downloads all Components and starts StreamPipes (optimized for Laptops with less then 16 GB RAM, less algorithms)
+* `./streampipes.bat start bigdata`:
-  * Downloads all Components and starts StreamPipes
+  * Downloads all Components and starts StreamPipes (16 GB of RAM recommended)
 * `./streampipes.bat stop`:
   * Stops StreamPipes
 * `./streampipes.bat clean`: